×

 The process

-Good news about the grant set a number of processes in motion.
+Good news about the grant set several processes in motion.
 Among them:

-• The St. Paul’s Advisory Council was formed to provide leadership and guidance for the redevelopment.
+• The St. Paul’s Advisory Committee (SPAC) was formed to provide leadership and guidance for the redevelopment.

 • Brinshore Development was selected as the lead developer for the transformation project.